dreamerslab/coke/docs/command_line.md

     create  awesomeapp/README.md
     create  awesomeapp/server.js

-  - To generate a scaffold
+  - To generate a scaffolding resource, which includes the model, controller and views

 <!---->